lmoss/lmoss.github.io/index.md

 Most of the chapters in the book are [Jupyter notebooks](https://docs.jupyter.org/en/latest/index.html).
 So rather than simply read, they are intended to be *run*.
 One way to use them is to save them and then run them locally.
 Alternatively, one could open them on a hosting service like Cocalc, Binder, or Google Colab.
 At the present time, I don't have buttons to run it on Cocalc, and the berst option is to run them on Colab.
-For this, one starts by clicking on the button at the top of each page
+For this, one starts by clicking on the button at the top of each page.
 :::

 ## Status as of December 15, 2022